oracle-actions/setup-java/README.md

 ___

-**WARNING!**
+> [!CAUTION]

-Older versions of the JDK are provided to help developers debug issues in older systems.
+> Older versions of the JDK are provided to help developers debug issues in older systems.
-**They are not updated with the latest security patches and are not recommended for use in production.**
+> **They are not updated with the latest security patches and are not recommended for use in production.**

 ___